symfony/symfony-docs/components/http_foundation/introduction.rst

     Returns the list of accepted charsets ordered by descending quality.

 :method:`Symfony\\Component\\HttpFoundation\\Request::getEncodings`
-    Returns the list of accepted charsets ordered by descending quality.
+    Returns the list of accepted encodings ordered by descending quality.

   .. versionadded:: 2.4
       The ``getEncodings()`` method was introduced in Symfony 2.4.